Captain Cook Monument

 A 27-foot-high obelisk looms up from the coastal forest to mark the place where British explorer Captain Cook met his violent end.

-James Cook was already legendary for traveling and mapping the uncharted waters of the world when his crew landed at Kealakekua Bay in January of 1779 to repair a broken mast.
-Cook was widely known for his violent, tyrannical approach to the Indigenous people he encountered.
-When they landed in Hawai’i, initial relations with the Indigenous people were positive, but as the weeks went on, Cook’s men outstayed their welcome.
+James Cook was already well known for traveling and mapping the uncharted waters of the world when his crew landed at Kealakekua Bay in January of 1779 to repair a broken mast.
+Cook was widely known for his violent, tyrannical approach to the Indigenous people he encountered, but when the crew landed in Hawai’i, initial relations with the Indigenous people were reportedly positive.
+As the weeks went on, Cook’s men outstayed their welcome.
 It reached its peak when one of Cook’s men struck down a Native Hawaiian with an oar.
-Although he soon recovered and tried to return the peace, his fellow Hawaiians already had Cook and his crew cornered in the surf, where they were pelting them with rocks.
+Although he soon recovered, his fellow Hawaiians already had Cook and his crew cornered in the surf, where they were pelting them with rocks.

 Yet eventually it cooled off with no major violence.
 However, Cook, who did not witness the scene, decided on February 14, 1779, to go on the offensive.
 He got his gun and armed a few of his men and went into the village of Kowrowa where the King of Hawai’i was.
 He attempted to take the King by force, but the Hawaiians resisted.
 A Hawaiian nobleman was shot, and Cook and his men were driven back to the shore.
 It was there in the shallows of the water that Cook was bludgeoned and stabbed to death.